 How do I turn my old PC into a home media server?

 You can turn your old PC into a media server by converting it into a NAS.
 This will entail the installation of hard drives, hooking it up to your home network, transferring files and downloading server apps.

 Why have a home media server?

-You should have a home media server because it offers more convenience when accessing media files from multiple devices.
-You get to play different content on different devices with a home media server.
+You should have a media server because it offers more convenience when accessing files from multiple devices.
+You get to play different content on different devices with the server.